 Once the base was assembled, I puttied and sanded and painted it black.
 While the paint was drying, I moved onto the actual cabinet.

-Building the Closet Cabinet
+Step 2: Build the Closet Cabinet

-So, I cut down the plywood and assembled two carcasses using 3/4″ pocket holes and 1 1/4″ pocket hole screws like shown here.
+So, I cut down the plywood and assembled two carcasses using ¾″ pocket holes and 1 ¼″ pocket hole screws like shown here.
 I always recommend using PureBond plywood for building cabinets and furniture of any kind.

 I built these cabinets 18″ deep (because that was about as deep as it needed to be for my clothes hangers to fit and still be able to close the doors).
 You can make them as tall as you wish.

-But when it came time to add the middle shelf in the cabinets, for the hanging clothes cabinet, I put it in the middle for the hanging clothes cabinet and for the adjustable shelf cabinet, slightly off center.
-The middle shelf isn’t 100% necessary, but it helps keep the sides from bowing out and helps sturdy up the cabinet.
+But when it came time to add the middle shelf in the cabinets, for the hanging clothes cabinet, I put it in the middle and for the adjustable shelf cabinet, I installed it slightly off center making the top section a little larger than the bottom.

 One other difference between the two types of cabinets besides the placement of the middle shelf is the shelf pin holes.
 For the cabinet with adjustable shelves, I added shelf pin holes using my Kreg shelf pin jig.